 Among all universities in Europe and North America SOAS host the biggest concentration of research and teaching staff working on Iranian history, politics, economics, religions, art and archeology, linguistics, Persian language and literature, media, film, anthropology and music.
 SOAS has the resources to offer a comprehensive, critical perspective on a variety of aspects of Iranian society and culture and go beyond the contemporary public debates around this country.

 The MA in Iranian Studies enables students to critically assess the historical development of Iranian society, economics and culture within the context of the wider west Asian area and to appreciate the complexity of the history and cultural make up of Iran.

 The flexible study programme and interdisciplinary curriculum will enrich students knowledge about the religious and politico-cultural influences affecting contemporary Iran and the region it is embedded in.
 Students will develop a critical understanding of the literature and/or of Iran and the diaspora and gain an understanding of Iran in the context of the Middle East with respect to gender, politics, Islam, music, and migration (minor module options).
 Persian language and literature will also be studied.

-This intensive language programme includes a large bulk of your module credits assigned to the language component of the degree, as well as a compulsory opportunity to study abroad, while also writing a dissertation on your chosen area of specialism.
+This is an intensive language programme and, as a result, a large bulk of the module credits are assigned to the language component of the degree.
+The programme also involves a compulsory opportunity to study abroad and a dissertation on a chosen area of specialism.